drkvogel/retrasst/notes/retrasst/new-buttons/emails.md

+## emails about retrieval assistant, buttons, and tables

+Hi Martin

+I hope this now reflects this morning's discussion

+There will be seven buttons: Enter, Not Found, Skip, Bad, Note, Save and Sign Off.

 Hi Martin

 We continued the discussion after you left and hope we've come up with something that fits the requirements.
 It has roughly six buttons: Enter, Not Found, Skip, Bad, Note and Sign Off.